Sunday Worship ~ 10:30 AM

 At St. Matthew’s, we worship in the tradition of the United Church of Canada, a protestant denomination that cherishes independence of thought, openness to God’s Spirit at work in the world, and commitment to peace and justice for all.

 Our primary gathering time as a community is Sunday morning worship at 10:30am.
-Sunday services last about an hour and fifteen minutes, and are followed by a time of fellowship and refreshment for all.
+Sunday services last about an hour, and are occasionally followed by a time of fellowship and refreshment for all.

 All ages are welcome in our worship services.
 Some children like to be present for the whole service, but many choose to go downstairs for the Sunday School program during the second half of the service.
 There is also a nursery and caregiver provided for the littlest children.